Cissoid of Diocles: Delian problem

-On the other hand, if one accepts that cissoids of Diocles do exist, then there must exist at least one example of such a cissoid.
-This cissoid could then be translated, rotated, and expanded or contracted in size (without changing its proportional shape) at will to fit into any position.
-Then one would readily admit that such a cissoid can be used to correctly solve the Delian problem.

 As a pedal curve

 The pedal curve of a parabola with respect to its vertex is a cissoid of Diocles.
 The geometrical properties of pedal curves in general produce several alternate methods of constructing the cissoid.
 It is the envelopes of circles whose centers lie on a parabola and which pass through the vertex of the parabola.
 Also, if two congruent parabolas are set vertex-to-vertex and one is rolled along the other; the vertex of the rolling parabola will trace the cissoid.

 Inversion

 The cissoid of Diocles can also be defined as the inverse curve of a parabola with the center of inversion at the vertex.
 To see this, take the parabola to be x = y2, in polar coordinate $r\cos\theta = (r\sin \theta)^2$ or: